TheJaredWilcurt/rv-takehome/README.md

 ## Live version

-The `master` branch containd the source code for this project.
+The `master` branch contains the source code for this project.
 The live version is on the `gh-pages` branch and can be viewed here:

 * http://TheJaredWilcurt.com/rv-takehome
 * https://github.com/TheJaredWilcurt/rv-takehome/tree/gh-pages